Working with Currency Conversions

 This guide explains how to configure currency conversions.
 It is intended for system administrators.

-When dealing with international currencies, you should always coordinate with the customer or vendor to agree on the exchange rates for your transactions.
-Many international transactions are handled as wire transfers, with the banks involved handling the currency conversions. aACE also enables you to use various methods to account for currency conversions.
+When managing international currencies, you should coordinate with the customer or vendor to agree on the exchange rates for your transactions.
+Many international transactions are completed as wire transfers, with the banks involved handling the currency conversions. aACE has embedded exchange rate features, which are referred to as currency conversion.

 Because business transactions can proceed slowly, a currency exchange rate may fluctuate significantly between the start and finish of a transaction.
 Currency conversion exchange rates in aACE must be entered and updated manually.
 Before you enable Currency Conversions, you should implement company policies to standardize when your staff will update exchange rates in aACE.

-Out-of-the-box, aACE supports basic currency conversion.
+aACE supports basic currency conversion out-of-the-box.
 You must enable this preference.
 Navigate from Main Menu > Accounting > Accounting Preferences > Currency Conversion tab.
-Then click Edit, mark the flag to Enable Conversion, and click Save.
+Select Edit, select Enable Conversion, and select Save.

 When enabled, the Currency Conversion preference applies globally.
 The related fields will be included on all affected records (i.e. orders, invoices, customer receipts, purchase orders, purchases, disbursements, related printouts).